SeldonIO/seldonio.github.com/runtime-recommendation.md

 ## Baseline Models<a name="baseline"></a>

-A set of baseline predictive scoring algorithms used for testing and as final algorithms to use if all other algorithms fail to provide recommendations for a user.
+A set of baseline algorithms used for testing and as final algorithms to use if all other algorithms fail to provide recommendations for a user.

 **Algorithm** : `recentItemsRecommender`
 **Description** : Return the most recently added items, e.g., in a news setting the most recent published articles.